khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      the universe!

-242. Remember what was said by Ibn al-Sammāk [Abū al-ʿAbbās Muḥammad ibn Ṣubayḥ, d.\ [ah]{style="font-variant:small-caps;"} 183/799 [ce]{style="font-variant:small-caps;"}] to al-Rashīd when the latter asked to be brought a cup of drinking water: “Commander of the faithful, if you were refused this drink, how much would you offer to get it?”
+242. Remember what was said by Ibn al-Sammāk [Abū al-ʿAbbās Muḥammad ibn Ṣubayḥ, d.\ [ah]{.smallcaps} 183/799 [ce]{.smallcaps}] to al-Rashīd when the latter asked to be brought a cup of drinking water: “Commander of the faithful, if you were refused this drink, how much would you offer to get it?”

     “My entire kingdom,” replied al-Rashīd.